• Skip to primary navigation

 How to Delete User Account In Windows 11/10

-You may find the need to delete a user account on your computer, if it has become corrupted or if you are dealing with the problem of unwanted or unused user accounts on your Windows 11/10 computer.
+You may find the need to delete a User Account from your computer, if it has become corrupted or if you are dealing with unwanted or unused user accounts being present on your computer.

-The act of Adding and Deleting User Accounts on a Windows 11/10 computers can only be performed by an Admin.
+The act of adding and deleting User Accounts on a Windows computer can only be performed by an Admin.
 Hence, make sure that you are logged-in to an Admin Account or logged-in to a Local User Account with Admin privileges.

 Advertisement

-Once you are logged-in to an Admin Account, you can use any of the following methods to delete or remove User accounts on your computer.
+Once you are logged-in to an Admin Account, you can practically delete any User Account on your computer by using Settings, Command Prompt and Control Panel.

 Note: The last method provides the option to save Files to desktop, before deleting the User Account.